gary-archer/oauth.cloudnative.base/README.md

 ## Common Behavior

-Each deployment has scripts for backup, restore and MySQL upgrades.
+Each deployment has scripts for backup, restore and application upgrades.